 Insert the complete sub-assembly into the pressure cylinder.
-Check the correct seat of the guiding ring in the groove.

 Caution: For this operation, place the pressure cylinder on a workbench with the large 45° chamfer facing downwards.
 Insert the subassembly HP piston with the castle nut facing upwards (visible) into the cylinder until the O-ring is barely visible.
 Check the correct seat of the O ring and, if need be, bed the ring carefully between tightening element and piston sealing ring.
 Only then push the HP piston into the pressure cylinder until it is flush.